southwick-associates/dashboard-sa-template/github_vignettes/data-required.md

 ## Data Fields

 Each data table should contain data fields (columns) sufficient to identify the characteristics of interest.
-The "primary key" refers to a column that uniquely identifies rows in a table, whereas "foreign key" refers to a column that acts as a relational join to another table.
+The "primary key" refers to a column that uniquely identifies rows in a table, whereas "foreign key" refers to a column that provides a relational join to another table.

 ### Customers